lukeholman/lukeholman-website/content/author/danPower/_index.md

 # List (academic) interests or hobbies
 interests = [
-    "Dan tested how polyandry affects population viability in seed beetles (_Callosobruchus maculatus_), and tested how well sexual selection can clear harmful mutations from the gene pool."
+    "Dan found that polyandry helps beetles colonise new habitats, and tested how well sexual selection clears harmful mutations from the gene pool."
 ]

 # Organizational groups that you belong to (for People widget)